Compliance Providers

 />

-Three idempotency guards (signer `WALLET_ALREADY_EXISTS`, identity factory pre-check, ERC-734 `keyHasPurpose` short-circuit) plus the durable journal handle retries cleanly.
-The dapp's five-phase provisioning pulse mirrors these steps in real time.
+Three idempotency guards cover retries cleanly: signer `WALLET_ALREADY_EXISTS`, identity factory pre-check, and ERC-734 `keyHasPurpose` short-circuit.
+The durable journal handles failures at any step.
+The Console shows a five-phase provisioning pulse that mirrors these steps in real time.

 ## Webhook intake and claim authoring [#webhook-intake-and-claim-authoring]